Spectral Condition-Number Estimation of Large Sparse Matrices: The Algorithm

 \section{The Algorithm}

 This section describes our algorithm for estimating the condition number of $A$.
 A detailed pseudo-code description appears in Algorithm~\ref{alg:the-alg}.

-The algorithm starts by estimating $\sigma_{\max}(A)$ and a corresponding certificate vector using power iteration on $A^{*}A$.
-We perform enough iterations to estimate $\sigma_{\max}$ to within 10\% with probability at least $1-10^{-12}$.
-Using a bound due to Klein and Lu~\cite[ Section 4.4]{KleinLu1996} \footnote{Note that the statement of Lemma~6 in~\cite{KleinLu1996} is incorrect; the proof shows the correct bound.
-Also, the discussion that follows the proof of the lemma repeats the error in the statement of the lemma. }, we find that given a relative error parameter $\epsilon$ and a failure probability parameter $\delta$, if we perform
+The algorithm starts by estimating $\sigma_{\max}$ and a corresponding certificate vector using power iteration on $A^{T}A$.
+By a \emph{certificate vector }for an estimate $\hat{\sigma}_{\max}$ we mean a vector $v$ such that $\|Av\|/\|v\|=\hat{\sigma}_{\max}$ (and similarly for estimates of $\sigma_{\min}$).
+We perform enough iterations to estimate $\sigma_{\max}$ to within 10\% of accuracy with probability at least $1-10^{-12}$.
+Using a bound due to Klein and Lu~\cite[ Section 4.4]{KleinLu1996}\footnote{Note that the statement of Lemma~6 in~\cite{KleinLu1996} is incorrect; the proof shows the correct bound.
+Also, the discussion that follows the proof of the lemma repeats the error in the statement of the lemma.}, we find that given a relative error parameter $\epsilon$ and a failure probability parameter $\delta$, if we perform

 iterations, the relative error in our approximation is less than $\epsilon$ with probability at least $1-\delta$.
 For the parameters $\epsilon=10^{-1}$ and $\delta=10^{-12}$, 1004 iterations suffice even for matrices with up to $10^{9}$ columns.
 For $\epsilon=1/3$ and $\delta=10^{-12}$, only 298 iterations suffice for matrices with up to $10^{9}$ columns.
 (The accuracy of the $\sigma_{\max}$ estimate in the power method is typically much higher than predicted by this bound, but the additional accuracy depends on the gap between the largest and second-largest singular values; the bound that we use makes no assumption on the gap.)
+It is possible to use other methods to find $\hat{\sigma}_{\max}$ and $v$ (e.g. Lanczos).
+We chose power iteration because when we developed the algorithm existing theoretical results allow us to write an expression for the number of iterations as a function of $\epsilon$ and $\delta$, independent of the gap.
+Such strong bounds that guarantee high accuracy of $\sigma_{\max}$ are desirable since the stopping criteria we use for the estimation of $\sigma_{\min}$ depend on $\hat{\sigma}_{\max}$.
+Furthermore, for one singular pair, we empirically observed that the power method is typically faster than Lanczos and other iterative methods.